 Picture, if you will, a beautiful pageant-hopeful; she is tall and poised, with long golden hair that cascades softly down her shoulders.
 Her makeup is impeccable, and her smile is warm and, well, perfect.
-Her name is Lauren Caitlin Upton, and she is vying for the chance to become the 2007 Miss Teen South Carolina.
-Though Upton ends up coming in third place, she unfortunately will not be remembered for that accomplishment; what she’ll be remembered for is uttering a gaffe that would become one of the most memorable quotes of 2007.
+Her name is Lauren Caitlin Upton, and she is vying for the chance to become Miss Teen South Carolina.
+Though Upton ends up coming in third place, she unfortunately will not be remembered for that accomplishment; what she’ll be remembered for is uttering a gaffe that would become one of the most memorable quotes of the year.

 Upton became a huge web sensation after she botched a question regarding what her thoughts were on why a fifth of Americans could not locate the United States on a world map.
 Miss Upton’s response, in its entirety, was: “I personally believe that U.S. Americans are unable to do so because, uh, some, uh … people out there in our nation don’t have maps and, uh, I believe that our, uh, education like such as in South Africa and, uh, the Iraq, everywhere like such as, and, I believe that they should, our education over here in the U.S. should help the U.S., uh, or, uh, should help South Africa and should help the Iraq and the Asian countries, so we will be able to build up our future, for our children.”